How’d You Do That?: Quickly Create a Form to Populate Any Salesforce Object

-Did you know you can create a form, link it to Salesforce, and have it up and running in under five minutes?
+Have you ever needed to create a Salesforce-connected form to collect leads or contacts and start using it fast?
+You’ll be happy to know you can create a form, link it to Salesforce, and have it up and running in under five minutes.
 You may have noticed an option in the left sidebar of your FormAssembly account called Import > Import from Salesforce.
 In this tutorial, we’ll show you how to use the Salesforce Import Tool to create a Salesforce form more quickly and easily than you’ve ever done before.

 First, log into FormAssembly.
 On the Form List page, click “Import”, then “Import from Salesforce”.